JacobBarnett/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each. map creates a new array by changing each element in the individually. filler makes a new array by taking away elements that dont belong in it. and reduce takes all the elements in an array and reduces them into a value.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a callback is a function that will be passed to another one to call the previous function. a higher order function takes anpther functions argument

-3. Explain what a closure is.
+3. Explain what a closure is. its a function bundled together

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. window binding is when 'this' doesnt have any context and goes to the global object or becomes undefined. implicit applies an object with methods. explicit uses .call .bind or .apply new is when a function is invoked with 'new' keyword.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call its parents constructor.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions